brunokoga/Montevideo/mythicAdventures_dir/mythicSpells/command.md

 ---
-title: mythicAdventures/mythicSpells/command
+title: mythicAdventure_dir/mythicSpells/command
 ---
 Command

 **Source** [_command_](spell_dir/command#_command)

 You can target up to one creature per level, each of which must receive the same command.
-Creatures that succeed at their saving throws are staggered for 1 round (this is a mind-affecting effect.
+Creatures that succeed at their saving throws are staggered for 1 round (this is a mind-affecting effect).